Sheepmates: Shooting

 Filming began in September 1933.
 After completing some studio scenes, the crew departed to the Queensland and South Australian border for six weeks of shooting around various cattle stations, notably at one owned by Sir Sidney Kidman near Coopers Creek and at Naryilco Station near Tibooburra.

 The crew initially consisted of Thring, Hatfield and some assistants, plus various camera and sound men; actors did not come until they finished appearing in Thring's stage production of Rope in Melbourne on 7 October.
 There were a number of scenes shot involved cattle mustering.

 Shooting was difficult.
 Thring suffered from exhaustion, several crew members narrowly escaped death in a tent fire, and cattle mustering scenes were delayed due to communication difficulties.
 Hatfield also claimed that the stage commitments of the actors made finishing the film hard.

 On the unit's return to Melbourne, studio shooting was postponed to January because the St Kilda facilities were not ready.
 However all the scenes involving actor Henry Wenham had to be filmed because he was returning to London.

 In June 1934 Thring announced he would make Desert Saga from a script by Hatfield, and when that was done would recommence Sheepmates.
 Thring was also going to film another story by Hatfield, Ginger Murdoch.

-Thring later decided to abandon production (and postpone all his other planned movies) due to uncertainty about whether the Goveernment would introduce a quota for Australian pictures."
+Thring later decided to abandon production (and postpone all his other planned movies) due to uncertainty about whether the Government would introduce a quota for Australian pictures.